 The victorious Andals raised their own kingdoms and dynasties.
 House Justman united the riverlands for almost three centuries, and King Benedict II Justman expanded their realm east to Duskendale, Rosby, and the mouth of the Blackwater Rush.
 However, the sons of King Bernarr II Justman were murdered by Qhored Hoare in the Bloody Keep of Pyke in the Iron Islands, and the riverlands fell into anarchy when Qhored sacrificed Bernarr to the Drowned God, ending the Justman line.

 The riverlands were then disputed by Houses Blackwood, Bracken, Vance, Mallister, and Charlton for a century.
 The Hooks were also river kings of old who claimed the mouth of the Blackwater.
 The various kings were pressured by the Kings of the Iron Islands, the Kings of the Rock, the Vale mountain clans, the Kings of the Reach, the Storm Kings, and pirates from the Stepstones and the Three Sisters.
 Torrence Teague finally reunited the riverlands, but he and his heirs were disliked by their rebellious subjects.
 According to a semi-canon source, House Teague may not have had an uninterrupted rule, instead being contested by other river dynasties for generations.

-The Storm Kings would rule the Riverlands for more than three centuries, during which time, several leaders such as Lucifer Justman, Marq Mudd, Lord Robert Vance, Lord Petyr Mallister, Lady Jeyne Nutt, Ser Addam Rivers, Pate of Fairmarket, and Ser Lymond Fisher, rose in rebellion and even reigned, albeit for a short time, before being put down by the might of Storm's End.
+The Storm Kings of House Durrandon ruled the riverlands for more than three centuries.
+Several leaders such as Lucifer Justman, Marq Mudd, Lord Robert Vance, Lord Petyr Mallister, Lady Jeyne Nutt, Ser Addam Rivers, Pate of Fairmarket, and Ser Lymond Fisher, rose in rebellion and even reigned, albeit for a short time, before being put down by the might of Storm's End.

 The Storm Kings in turn were defeated by the Iron King, Harwyn Hardhand, who established his own kingdom from the Iron Islands to the riverlands.
 The era of the Kings of the Isles and the Rivers is included in The Iron Chronicle.
 Harwyn's son, Halleck Hoare, made his seat in Fairmarket instead of the Iron Islands.